liufengting/liufengting/README.md

 ### Hi there 👋

-It's an honour to fininal meet you.
+It's an honour to finially meet you.

 - 😄 iOS/Objective-C/Swift/Python
 - 🔭 I’m currently working on Python backend projects.